Legana/AMP_pub/01_collate_databases.md

 <https://www.dveltri.com/ascan/v2/about.html>.
 In contrast with the
 AmPEP data the lengths of positive and negative datasets are much more closely matched for AMPScanv2.
-This reflects specific steps taken by the authors of AMP scannner v2 (detailed in [Veltri et al. 2018](https://doi.org/10.1093/bioinformatics/bty179%5D)) to extract random sub-sequences from non-AMPs that have a matching length distribution to the AMPs themselves.
+This reflects specific steps taken by the authors of AMP scanner v2 (detailed in [Veltri et al. 2018](https://doi.org/10.1093/bioinformatics/bty179%5D)) to extract random sub-sequences from non-AMPs that have a matching length distribution to the AMPs themselves.